Early help assessment (record) and plan

 The intention is for all children, irrespective of their circumstances, to have the best start in life, to grow up safe, stable and healthy, to fulfil their potential and make a contribution to their community.

 The Early Help Assessment and Family Plan is part one of a single assessment process that aims to empower parents and provide a timely, seamless service if needs escalate.

 The practitioner who identifies a child’s needs gains consent from the young person, parent or carer to undertake an assessment, following which he or she coordinates an Early Help Assessment and Family Plan and, if appropriate, initiates a Team Around the Child and Family (TAC/F) meeting.

 The purpose of the TAC/F meeting is to bring together practitioners with the appropriate skills to meet the identified needs of the child and develop a support plan.
 The parents and practitioners concerned will agree the most appropriate person to undertake the Lead Professional role.
 Goals will be identified and regular reviews undertaken, with the focus on a child-centred approach, positive engagement with the family, increased community involvement and collaboration between agencies.

 Statutory Needs Assessment and the Education, Health and Care Plan

-The Early Help record and Plan should be used by schools, early years settings and colleges as part of the graduated response to meet the needs of children and young people with SEN to record, monitor and evaluate provision, intervention and progress against outcomes set.
+The Early Help Assessment and Family Plan should be used by schools, early years settings and colleges as part of the graduated response to meet the needs of children and young people with SEN to record, monitor and evaluate provision, intervention and progress against outcomes set.
 This can then be used as a basis and evidence for statutory assessment for an EHC Plan if this is required in the future.

 Our continued commitment to the improvement of the current Early Help Model is laid out in the following strategy document: